We Need To Talk About Karen

 Nor is Karen middle-aged, white, or any other useful stereotype.

-Karen is a facet of human nature in all of us.
+Karen is a facet of human nature in all of us, not just white women.
 She can be a passing mood or an enduring personality trait.
 Her actions can be benign or malign; can have little impact or catastrophic consequences.
 But Karen will almost always mistake the triviality of her actions with the weight of their possible consequences, which she usually remains ignorant of.

 In the meme, Karen often wants to “speak to the manager” - in the real world, however, Karen often IS the manager.

 Here’s a truth we are discovering today about humans.
 For all the fashionable talk of “empathy”, humans are very able to compartmentalise conflicting emotions to silence cognitive dissonance in order to objectify and ‘other’ others.
 And not just some, but all humans.
-Yes, even women.
+Yes, even women and they are perhaps more skilled in this than men.

 Right now, during coronavirus lockdown (edit: this was originally published in May 2020.
 Things have gotten far worse since), law enforcement authorities in supposed liberal democracies have been swamped by neighbours snitching on neighbours for having one jog too many.
 I’ve seen it myself in community online forums.
 Communist China must be having a sly smirk to itself.